-Professional and international experience.
-By the end of the programme, graduates will:
+Professional competence and international approach.
+By the end of the programme, graduates will be able to:

-- Be able to understand and use the principles of project and programme management - including financial and human resource aspects to plan and implement multistakeholder projects. - 8.
-Have developed and practiced teamwork, leadership, critical thinking, adaptability, negotiation, and communication skills. - 9.
-Have developed and practiced their language and cultural skills and reflected on the differences and common values across cultures and societies. - 10.
-Demonstrate that they can interact professionally with the economic and/or public sector in European and global settings.
+- Describe the principles of project management and apply these to multi-stakeholder projects. - 8.
+Demonstrate leadership, teamwork, and communication skills in a multi-cultural environment. - 9.
+Reflect on the differences and common values across cultures and societies. - 10.
+Interact with the economic and/or public sector in a professional manner.